-So I had him send over the agreement and he had missed the inspection period contingency.
-So there’s a time frame that people have to inspect a property and if they don’t like something that comes up in the inspection, they can back out of the contract without any reason given.
-So he had missed that timeframe.
-So that was not a contingency that he could invoke.
-But within the contract, in the financing section, there was a contingency that if he did not get approved within a 30 day period of time, that he could back out of the contract.
-So as I’m talking to him, I asked him what was the reason why now all of a sudden he had changed his mind and he basically told me, because he found out that his job was not as secure as he thought it was.
-And I told him that there could be a good reason for him to back out of the contract because his mortgage company would not approve him if he didn’t have a position.
+Upon review, I saw that he had missed the inspection period contingency.
+There’s a time frame that people have to inspect a property.
+If they don’t like something that comes up in the inspection; they can back out of the contract without any reason being given.
+He had missed that time frame.
+That was not a contingency he could invoke.
+But within the contract, in the financing section, there was a contingency that if he did not get approved within a 30-day period, he could back out of the contract.
+I asked him what the reason was; that he suddenly changed his mind.
+He’d found out that his job was not as secure as he thought.
+I told him that would be a good reason to back out of the contract as his mortgage company would not approve him if he didn’t have a position.

-If you sign on the dotted line, most contracts, the first 20%, they always have positive things in them such as, the consideration, meaning how much you’re going to get or how much you’re going to give in exchange for an item or a thing or a service.
-So that’s exciting.
-People, you know, are usually moving forward when they’re signing a contract.
+The first 20% of most contracts usually have positive things in them, such as consideration, meaning how much you’re going to get or how much you’re going to give in exchange for an item or a thing or a service.
+That’s exciting!
+People are usually moving forward when they’re signing a contract.
 That’s what they’re looking forward to.
-You know, I want to buy a home, I want to buy a car, I want to get a job, whatever it is.
+You know, I want to buy a home; I want to buy a car, I want to get a job, whatever it is.

-If you’re not sure about a provision, if you don’t know what it means, don’t sign it until you do.
+If you’re not sure about a provision, don’t sign it until you do.